 Previous Theory of Leader Growth

 For many years it was believed that lightning initiates as a leader of charge that grows out of a main charge region of the same polarity.
-If you visualize a water balloon filled with water representing negative charge, poking a hole in the water balloon would allow a narrow stream of water (a negative leader) to flow.
+If you visualize a water balloon filled with water representing negative charge, poking a hole in the water balloon would allow a narrow stream of water (a negatively charged leader) to flow.
 This leader of negative charge would flow to the ground, and upon contact with the oppositely charged ground, drain this charge downward in the form of a return stroke.
 Following the return stroke, there would be less negative charge in the main charge region.
 The figures below visually show this concept.

 Current Understanding of Leader Growth

 The high-speed video below shows a rare example of bidirectional leader development near a previously formed positive leader channel.
 From the initiation point the negative end of the new leader branches multiple times and exhibits clear stepping behavior, whereas the positive end does not branch and propagates in a more continuous fashion.
 One of the negative branches of the newly formed bipolar leader connects with the positive channel forming a new positive leader branch.

 Even though scientists now know that naturally-occurring lightning is a bidirectional leader with opposite polarity ends, one of the fundamental questions of how these leaders start is still unclear.
-The question of how lightning initiates is still unclear because the measured electric fields inside thunderstorms are not high enough to cause spontaneous ionization (breakdown) of the ambient air.
+The question of how lightning initiates is still unclear because the measured electric fields inside thunderstorms are not high enough to cause spontaneous ionization (breakdown) of the neutral ambient air.
 Therefore, some other mechanism is likely contributing to the initiation.
 Two of the leading theories are:

 - Enhancement of the electric field locally due to the shape and/or possibly concentration and arrangement of hydrometeors in a strong electric field.
 The local enhancement of the electric field may allow for spontaneous breakdown of the ambient air thus initiating the leader.